-Ensure informal caregivers have the supports they need to provide developmentally appropriate care for young children, and ensure that the Forsyth County childcare ecosystem is inclusive of informal care.
+Strengthen the capacity of informal caregivers to provide enriching environments and developmentally appropriate care for young children and ensure that the Forsyth County childcare ecosystem is inclusive of informal care.

-Support systems change approaches to build awareness about and bring attention to informal care as an important part of the Forsyth County childcare ecosystem.
+Support systems change approaches—which may include research, strategic planning, advocacy or policy change—to build awareness about and bring attention to informal care as an important part of the Forsyth County childcare ecosystem.

 Timeframe for Applications

-Family, friend, and neighbor care (FFN) is a critical component of many families’ support systems—especially families with low incomes.
+Family, friend and neighbor (FFN) care is a critical component of many families’ support systems—especially economically vulnerable families.
 Most families with young children use FFN care, and there has been little attention at the local and state levels to learning about and building capacity of the caregivers that care for many of our youngest children.

 Design Team members include: